Malaysia court upholds ban on cross dressing by transgender Muslims

-KUALA LUMPUR (Reuters) - Malaysia’s highest court on Thursday dismissed a challenge to a ban on cross-dressing, dealing a major setback to the battle for the rights of the country’s transgender community, as Islamic conservatism grows in the Southeast Asian country.
+KUALA LUMPUR, Oct 8 (Reuters) - Malaysia’s highest court on Thursday dismissed a challenge to a ban on cross-dressing, dealing a major setback to the battle for the rights of the country’s transgender community, as Islamic conservatism grows in the Southeast Asian country.

 Muslim-majority Malaysia’s image as a promoter of moderate Islam has eroded in recent years as authorities and political figures push for stricter measures, with cases challenging religious law in civil courts being quashed.